Dancing with the Stars (American TV series): Companion book

 A companion book written by Guy Phillips was released in the early fall of 2007.
-Titled Dancing with the Stars: Jive, Samba and Tango Your Way Into The Best Shape Of Your Life, the book includes fitness routines modeled by Alec Mazo and Edyta Sliwinska, as well as original costume designs, lists of performed songs during a dance, and a complete list of song-and-dance routine performed since the first season of the show.
+Titled Dancing with the Stars: Jive, Samba and Tango Your Way into the Best Shape of Your Life, the book includes fitness routines modeled by Alec Mazo and Edyta Śliwińska, as well as original costume designs, lists of performed songs during a dance, and a complete list of song-and-dance routine performed since the first season of the show.

 Spin-offs

 The first Dancing spin-off, Dance War: Bruno vs. Carrie Ann, premiered on January 7, 2008, on ABC.
 The show's format was similar to the BBC Television series, DanceX.
 The show was canceled after one season.

 A figure skating spin-off similar to ITV's Dancing on Ice called Skating with the Stars aired on ABC on November 22, 2010.
 The series was canceled after one season.

-On May 16, 2017, a Dancing with the Stars: Juniors spin-off was announced.
-The dance competition spin-off was originally set to premiere in the spring of 2018 on ABC, and the format of the show will feature celebrity children and the children of celebrities paired with professional junior ballroom dancers.
-In January 2018, ABC stated that Dancing with the Stars: Juniors is still in the works, but didn't develop as quickly they hoped it would.
+On May 16, 2017, another spin-off, Dancing with the Stars: Juniors, was announced.
+The dance competition spin-off was originally set to premiere in the spring of 2018 on ABC, and the format of the show featured celebrity children and the children of celebrities paired with professional junior ballroom dancers.
+In January 2018, ABC stated that Dancing with the Stars: Juniors was still in the works, but did not develop as quickly they hoped it would.
 Athletes aired in its place, with Juniors originally slated to air that summer.
-However, In May 2018, it was announced that the series would begin airing on October 7, 2018, with filming taking place during August 2018.
+However, in May 2018, it was announced that the series would premiere on October 7, 2018, with filming taking place during August 2018.
 Professional skateboarder Sky Brown, junior pro JT Church and pro mentor Alan Bersten were announced as the winners on December 9, 2018.
-The show was canceled after one season.
+The show, however, was cancelled after one season.

 Dancing with the Stars: The Game

 In 2016, ABC, together with BBC Worldwide, commissioned a companion mobile game.
 The match-3 game, published by Donut Publishing and developed by Exient Entertainment, uses a mix of hand animation and motion-captured data for the dances in the game.
-The game uses pro dancers from Strictly Come Dancing and features nine dances: Quickstep, Jive, Tango, Salsa, Charleston, Viennese Waltz, Rumba, Cha Cha Cha, and Paso Doble.
+The game uses pro dancers from Strictly Come Dancing, and features nine dances: Quickstep, Jive, Tango, Salsa, Charleston, Viennese Waltz, Rumba, Cha Cha Cha, and Paso Doble.